Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 Festivities around the tower include a large Christmas tree, a European-style Christmas market serving hot food and drinks, souvenirs, and scheduled live musical performances.
 There are few places within Tokyo that serve up more of a festive feeling than the Skytree Tower and the surrounding Christmas market.

-- Interesting Fact: At 634 meters tall, Tokyo Skytree is not only the tallest structure in Japan but until 2021, it was the second tallest structure in the world behind the Burj Khalifa skyscraper.
-As of 2023, it is still the tallest tower in the world.
+- Interesting Fact: At 634 meters tall, Tokyo Skytree is not only the tallest structure in Japan, but until 2021, it was the second-tallest structure in the world behind the Burj Khalifa skyscraper.
+As of 2025, it is still the tallest tower in the world.

 - More Information: Tokyo-skytree.jp

-This year, the 44th Sapporo White Illumination event will take place at various venues around Hokkaido’s capital city, see website link for the latest information.
+This year, the 45th Sapporo White Illumination event will take place at various venues around Hokkaido’s capital city.
+See the website link for the latest information.
 The event has featured multiple award-winning light displays around the city over the winter period for more than four decades, accompanied by a German Christmas Market offering festive food, drink, and crafts.

 This annual Autumn Leaves Festival in northern Japan takes place within the Hirosaki Castle Botanical Gardens.